mharrend/grid-control-submission/README.md

 * Jobs will be run at bwUniCluster in Freiburg
 * Jobs will be stored at Gridka NRG storage (needs dcms proxy)

+#### Config-CMSSWJobs-Freiburg-localStore.conf
+* Own CMSSW installation will be used together with a CMSSW config
+* Jobs will be run at bwUniCluster in Freiburg
+* Jobs will be stored locally at EKCMS6 storage

+#### Config-CMSSWJobs-EKPCMS6-localStore.conf
+* Own CMSSW installation will be used together with a CMSSW config
+* Jobs will be run locally at EKP-Cluster
+* Jobs will be stored locally locally at EKCMS6 storage

+#### Config-CMSSWJobs-NAF-localStore.conf
+* Own CMSSW installation will be used together with a CMSSW config
+* Jobs will be run locally at NAF
+* Jobs will be stored locally at /nfs/dust/cms/user/<user>

 ## Automatic generation of grid-control config files
 1. Edit the automaticJobCreation_draft.conf file according to your needs, while keeping the #DATASETNAME# and #SAMPLENAME# part.
 1. Invoke the automaticJobCreation.sh giving two parameters
   1. Full name of dataset, e.g. /ttHTobb_M125_TuneCUETP8M2_ttHtranche3_13TeV-powheg-pythia8/RunIISpring16MiniAODv2-premix_withHLT_80X_mcRun2_asymptotic_v14-v1/MINIAODSIM
   1. Short name of sample, e.g. ttHTobb_M125_TuneCUETP8M2_ttHtranche3_13TeV-powheg-pythia8"

   ```
   ./automaticJobCreation.sh /ttHTobb_M125_TuneCUETP8M2_ttHtranche3_13TeV-powheg-pythia8/RunIISpring16MiniAODv2-premix_withHLT_80X_mcRun2_asymptotic_v14-v1/MINIAODSIM ttHTobb_M125_TuneCUETP8M2_ttHtranche3_13TeV-powheg-pythia8
   ```
 1. Check the generated config file which has the sample name as a basename.conf
 1. Run config with grid-control via

   ```
   go.py [config file]
   ```